Self-hosting Triplit

 Secrets

 There are a few secrets that you need to provide to the server to enable certain features.
-If you are planning on using the Triplit Dashboard, you will need to set PROJECT_ID
+If you are planning on using the Triplit Dashboard, you will need to set JWT_SECRET

-to specific values associated with your project.
+to the global Triplit public RSA key associated with your project.
 Read the Triplit Cloud guide for more information.

 JWT_SECRET